Can I access the Palace whenever I would like on the day of my visit?

 How do I listen to your audio guide as I go around the Palace?

-You can get our free wifi on your phone and then access our onsite guide at blenheimpalace.com/app where the audio tour will be located for the Palace, as well as our Formal Garden tour and treasure hunt through the gardens.
-If you want to use one of our handsets to listen the audio guide in the Palace you are very welcome and will follow a strict cleaning programme after each use.
+You can get our free wifi on your phone and then access our onsite guide at blenheimpalace.com/app where the audio tour will be located for the Palace, the Formal Gardens and the Cecily Brown Art Exhibition.
+If you want to use one of our handsets to listen the audio guide in the Palace you are very welcome, each handset will follow a strict cleaning programme after each use.

-The Pleasure Gardens is now open, with the adventure playground, pizzeria café and train open as normal.
+The Pleasure Gardens is open, with the adventure playground, pizzeria café and train open, they are all currently running with restricted numbers to ensure the safety of visitors and staff.
 Our Maze and Butterfly House will remain closed due to social distancing rules not being able to be enforced in this area.
-A strict cleaning regime will be in place once before opening and once at 2pm to maintain the cleanliness of the play equipment.
-We will also have hand washing and hand sanitiser stations available.
+A strict cleaning regime is in place in the playground.
+It is cleaned once before opening and once at 2pm to maintain the cleanliness of the play equipment.
+We also have hand washing and hand sanitiser stations available.

 What other safety and hygiene measures will you be taking to make me feel safe on my visit?

-We promise to keep you feeling safe by:
+We have introduced the following steps to keep you feeling safe:

 - Giving a warm welcome at a distance